Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Numerical examples

-\begin{xmpl} We consider a set of the power grid networks of several countries taken from the dataset \texttt{Power grid} available at \url{https://github.com/ComplexNetTSP/Power_grids/tree/v1.0.0}, which provides the adjacency matrices of the networks; see~\cite{MEDJROUBI201714} for a description of the extraction procedure for these data.
+\begin{example} We consider a set of the power grid networks of several countries taken from the dataset \texttt{Power grid}\footnote{The dataset is available at \url{https://github.com/ComplexNetTSP/Power_grids/tree/v1.0.0}}, which provides the adjacency matrices of the networks; see~\cite{MEDJROUBI201714} for a description of the extraction procedure for these data.
 We select $5$ power networks, reducing the problem to their largest connected component when needed.
-For each reduced network with adjecency matrix $A$, we may then construct a random walk as in Definition \ref{def:random-walk}, scaling the entries as:
+For each reduced network with adjecency matrix $A$, we may then construct a random walk as in Definition \ref{def:random-walk}, scaling the entries as: $P = D_{\mathbf{d}}^{-1}A$, with $\mathbf{d} = A\mathbf{1}.$ The matrix $P$ is irreducible and, furthermore, the stationary vector for $P$ is $\boldsymbol{\pi}=\frac{\mathbf{d}}{\sum_i \mathbf{d}_i}$.
+We observe that the transition matrix $P$ is reversible with respect to $\boldsymbol{\pi}$.